mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_encryption_at_rest_private_endpoint/azure/README.md

 **NOTE**: The Azure application (associated to `azure_client_id`) must have the following permissions associated to the Azure Key Vault (`azure_key_vault_name`):
 - GET (Key Management Operation), ENCRYPT (Cryptographic Operation) and DECRYPT (Cryptographic Operation) policy permissions.
-- A Key Vault Reader role.
+- A `Key Vault Reader` role.

-**2\.
+**4\.
 Review the Terraform plan.**

 Execute the following command and ensure you are happy with the plan.

 ``` bash
 $ terraform plan
 ```
-This project will execute the following changes:
+This project will execute the following changes to acheive a successful Azure Private Link for customer managed keys:

 - Configure encryption at rest in an existing project using a custom Azure Key.
 For successful private networking configuration, the `requires_private_networking` attribute in `mongodbatlas_encryption_at_rest` is set to true.
 - Create a private endpoint for the existing project under a certain Azure region using `mongodbatlas_encryption_at_rest_private_endpoint`.
 - Approve the connection from the Azure Key Vault.
-This is being done through terraform as done with `azapi_update_resource` resource, but alternatively the private connection can be approved through the Azure UI or CLI.
+This is being done through terraform with the `azapi_update_resource` resource.
+Alternatively, the private connection can be approved through the Azure UI or CLI.
     - CLI example command: `az keyvault private-endpoint-connection approve --approval-description {"OPTIONAL DESCRIPTION"} --resource-group {RG} --vault-name {KEY VAULT NAME} –name {PRIVATE LINK CONNECTION NAME}`

 **3\.
 Execute the Terraform apply.**